mbassiouny33/Docker-collaborative-platform/README.md

 ## Troubleshooting common issues:
 #### Error 502
 Usually this is due to certificates taking time to be signed.
 Be patient it might take a couple of minutes (up to 15!)

+#### Rocket.chat does not have keycloack option
+Please go to Usage section and check instructions for guided installation step 4

+#### Rocket.chat does nothing after I authenticate with Keycloak
+Rocket.chat will refuse to login an OpenID user if a local user with the same name exists.
+For instance The admin account created by the script should be used to login locally.
+You should not login to rocket.chat administration panel using admin user via keycloak.

+#### I logged in with admin but it looks like a normal account (Wordpress and Nextcloud)
+The admin account is local to each website.
+Make sure you didn't log in using Keycloak.
+When you login with the admin through keycloak, WP/NC will just consider it as another user and will give another login id and let you login as a standard user.

 #### Wordpress not installed
 Sometimes the wordpress installation might start before the database container is ready causing the installation to fail and exit.
 The solution is easy.